BioDynaMo/biodynamo/doc/user_guide/visualization.md

 ## Create the configuration file

 In your simulation directory `hello_world` create a new file called `bdm.toml`.
-You can also do this from the command line with the following command:
+You can do this from the command line with the following command:

 ```bash
 touch bdm.toml